-We highlight the fact that the foregoing testers are non-adaptive (i.e., their queries do not depend on the answers to prior queries).
-This is worth remarking because the corresponding testers for the BDG model (which in some cases are actually emulated by our testers) are inherently adaptive.
+We highlight the fact that the foregoing testers are non-adaptive.
+This is remarkable, because the corresponding testers for the BDG model (which in some cases are actually emulated by our testers) are inherently adaptive.
 However, these "BDG-model testers" utilize their adaptivity only for conducting local searches in the input graph, whereas in the subgraph testing model the input is a subgraph of a fixed (or a priori known) graph, and so the queries that support these local searches can be determined non-adaptively.

+1.3.2 Lower bounds

-1.3.2 Lower bounds.
-The lower bound on testing 3-colorability of a subgraph (asserted in Part 1 of Theorem 1.4) is proved by observing that the proof of Bogdanov, Obata, and Trevisan [4] asserting that, in the bounded-degree graph model, testing 3-coloring requires linear query complexity can be extended to the subgraph model.10 This assertion is based on two main observations.
-The first observation is that, while [4, Thm.
-14] asserts a local gap-preserving reduction from 3SAT to 3-Colorability (for bounded degree graphs), the reduction is actually from a set of 3CNF formulae that have the same clause-structure (i.e., which variables appear in each of the clauses) and only differ in the negation-pattern (i.e., which literal of each variable is used in each of the foregoing occurrences),11 whose hardness is established in [4, Sec.
+The lower bound on testing 3-colorability of a subgraph (asserted in Part 2 of Theorem 1.4) is proved by observing that the proof of Bogdanov, Obata, and Trevisan [BOT02] asserting that, in the bounded-degree graph model, testing 3-coloring requires linear query complexity can be extended to the subgraph model.8 This assertion is based on two main observations.
+The first observation is that, while [BOT02, Thm.
+14] asserts a local gap-preserving reduction from 3SAT to 3-Colorability (for bounded degree graphs), the reduction is actually from a set of 3CNF formulae that have the same clause-structure (i.e., which variables appear in each of the clauses) and only differ in the negation-pattern (i.e., which literal of each variable is used in each of the foregoing occurrences),9 whose hardness is established in [BOT02, Sec.
 6].
-The second observation is that, for a fixed clause-structure, the reduction applied in the proof of [4, Thm.
+The second observation is that, for a fixed clause-structure, the reduction applied in the proof of [BOT02, Thm.
 14] can be adapted to produce subgraphs of the same fixed graph.
 Specifically, the negation-pattern of the given 3CNF determines a sequence of binary choices such that each binary choice determines one edge out of a fixed pair of edges (which is included in the tested subgraph).
-(Part 2 of Theorem 1.4 follows easily.)